 You must be certified if you apply or direct the use of:

-- pesticides in public schools or on school grounds
+- Any pesticide in or on public schools or school grounds (K-12 public schools)

 You also must be certified if you:

-- conduct pesticide-safety training to agricultural workers or pesticide handlers as required under the Worker Protection Standard (WPS)
+- Conduct pesticide-safety training for agricultural workers or pesticide handlers as required under the Worker Protection Standard (WPS),

 You qualify as a private applicator if you meet both of the following criteria: